 Unfortunately the Saturday slot does not seem to have been a success and Star Trek's last year to date on BBC2 saw it relegated to the schedule backwaters of just past midnight on Saturday morning.
 By showing the series at this anti-social time the BBC was presumably less interested in capturing that valuable night owl market than getting at least some return on its investment.
 The alternative would have been to dump the series, as had happened in 2002.
 It's possible that even early in the morning Star Trek was capable of picking up a substantial share of whatever audience was watching.
 It depends on the competition from other channels.
 BBC1 was showing BBC News 24, while BBC3 and BBC4 were repeating programmes from earlier.

 This repeat run started out in NBC broadcast order but the switch to late night double-bills caused some confusion at the start of season two.
 Who Mourns For Adonais? and Amok Time are shown the wrong way round on 10 March, and The Apple and The Changeling are also shown in the wrong order on 17 March.
-Mirror, Mirror appears to have been dropped completely; as always it's possible the records are wrong on BBC Genome but looking at the rest of the 2007 schedule there is no obvious place for the omission to be corrected.
+Mirror, Mirror had already been shown in 2006 and was skipped.

 Once Star Trek finished the repeats of Star Trek: The Next Generation were moved into the same slot and at 01.20 on 6 December 2008 the last episode of any Star Trek series shown on the BBC was the appropriately titled All Good Things.

 Some final figures